johannesjh/favagtk/README.md

 * appstream (provides the appstreamcli command)
 * desktop-file-utils (provides the desktop-file-validate command)

-Have a look at the targets available in [packaging/flatpak/Makefile].
-These targets build, install and launch the .flatpak application package.
+Have a look at the targets available in [the flatpak packaging Makefile](./packaging/flatpak/Makefile).
+These targets build, install and launch the Fava GTK .flatpak application package.
 For example:

 ```bash
 # to create a flatpak bundle